EDocGen/Document-Automation/README.md

-# Document-Automation
+# Document-Automation #Document Generation
-Python code for integrating EDocGen API
+Integrating with EDocGen REST API for document generation and distribution